 Even in the dim light, Joaquina’s eyes seemed to sparkle and shine as she spoke of the gentleman who had come to court her.
 He came from a wealthy family- more so than their own- was well travelled and even more well educated, and above all was as charming as he was handsome.
 The dim light may have done nothing to hide Joaquina’s radiant Joy, but it did well to mask Lourdes’ stoic reaction.

-Joaquina was ecstatic, and that made Lourdes feel terrible.
+Joaquina was ecstatic, and that only made Lourdes feel terrible.

 She couldn’t understand it.
-Her chest felt a familiar weight, and it was as if she could not breathe.
+Her chest felt a familiar weight bear down on it and it was as if she could not breathe.
 She knew of the man, Alvaro Javier de Moratín y Fidalgo the lawyer, and had not an ill word to say about him.
 He was all the things Joaquina said and more, which for reasons she could not explain, made her feel even worse.

-As Joaquina clutched Lourdes’ hand tightly, as if trying to transfer her own happiness into Lourdes, the weight pulling her heart down could no longer take it.
+As Joaquina clutched Lourdes’ hand tightly, as if trying to transfer her own happiness into Lourdes, her heart could no longer take it.

 Maybe if Joaquina was paying more attention to Lourdes, her best friend’s action might not have taken her by surprise.
 Lourdes caught Joaquina mid-sentence and pressed her lips against Joaquina’s, both firm and uncertain all at once.
 The two had exchanged many a kiss or peck before, such was not uncommon between friends, but this was meant to be different.
 This had to be different, Lourdes thought almost desperately.